MoeBuTa/moebuta.github.io/_pages/home/about.md

 Python, C, and Java are my primary programming languages for coursework and projects.

-Also, a weeb, a guitar fingerstyle lover, and a big fan of video games.
+Also, a weeb, a fingerstyle guitar enthusiast, and a big fan of video games.

 ## Projects